solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 - Switch back to the **paw-1** virtual machine
 - Switch to Windows PowerShell with psql as the Microsoft Entra user from above

-> NOTE: You can only assign roles using an authenticated Microsoft Entra User (not a PostgreSQL user)
+> NOTE: It is only possible to assign roles using an authenticated Microsoft Entra User (not a PostgreSQL user)

 - Attempt to assign the group access to the database with the following script (it should fail):
   - First parameter `true` = isAdmin